With homage to Julio Iglesias and Willie Nelson – two names I’m not sure I’d ever have put in the same sentence!

 There was a complete absence of any Aran in my life and Merino wool was but a poor expensive substitute.

-There were of course some mad crazy holiday romances and the exotic appropriation of jumpers and jackets from lands far afield that never felt quite right at the till in Sainsbury’s, The British Council Offices, the PTA quiz night.
+There were of course some mad crazy holiday romances and the exotic appropriation of jumpers and jackets from lands far afield that never felt quite right at the till in Sainsbury’s, the PTA quiz night or when Armani and Sweaty Betty friends came round for Chardonnay

 And then – when I was least expecting it.